Updated on November 20th, 2024

 Struggling high school students often have access to a critical point of support: their guidance counselor.
 Along with helping them set reasonable goals, guidance counselors may be able to help students adjust their class load if their current one is doing more harm than good.
 Plus, guidance counselors may know of various resources that can assist students battling burnout.

-Get Help from Professionals
+Get Help from Mental Health Professionals

 If your student is experiencing a mental health crisis, contact a medical professional immediately.
 They can assist your student by creating customized treatment plans, sharing coping techniques, and otherwise helping them manage their condition and move forward.